 Is it necessary to have a specialist to repair a foreign car?

 Domestic cars are vehicles that are made and manufactured right here in the United States of America.
 Foreign cars are made from any other country, and then imported to the US where they are sold by a certified dealer.
+You want to find the right auto repair shop to work on yours.
 Different countries prefer to make cars differently, and some that aren’t well-known domestically are used in other parts of the world.
 China, for instance, is the leading manufacturer of vehicles and produces 25% of cars in the world, but most people would be hard-pressed to name a specific model of a Great Wall, Beijing, or Guangzhou make.
 Different countries have different manufacturing priorities, meaning that for some cars, especially ones rare in a country, a specialist is the smart choice and will likely save you money because of their specific knowledge.

 Many parts aren’t interchangeable